JCho82/Whole-genome-sequencing/tutorial_from_assembled.md

 Open the biggest size of DNA files (the name would be Scaffold #1) with Snapgene.

-Then, export the data in FASTA format in the program.
+Then, export the data in the FASTA format in the program (naming sample1).

+Check the file with Notepad (TextEdit in Mac).

+You will find the file with starting with ">".
+Please change the name after ">" to something like sample1.

+Repeat the same procedures with your samples.

+Now, you will have seven samples (sample1.fa, sample2.fa, etc).

-### 3. Copy your aligned files into your own folder.
+### 3. Copy your scaffold files into your own folder.
 First, you need to make a folder to save your files.
 ```
-mkdir aligned_files
+mkdir scaffold_files
 ```

-Second, tranfer your files to the folder, using
+Second, tranfer your files to the folder, using File